 It’s really important you protect the area of treated skin from the sun - during the removal process, your tattooed skin is more susceptible to sun damage, which can lead to colour changes on your skin (hypopigmentation or hyperpigmentation).
 Keep the area out of direct sunlight throughout the removal process - this will help you get the most out of laser tattoo removal, but will also protect the skin from any damage and lasting effects.

-After your removal is finished, make sure you’re protected with a broad-spectrum sunscreen (SPF of 30 or higher).
+After your removal is finished, make sure you’re protected with a broad-spectrum sunscreen (SPF 50).
 A top tip is to look for a sunscreen that contains zinc oxide - these deflect the sun’s harmful ultraviolet rays, so are much more effective.

 What you can to do to get the most of laser tattoo removal